moritzploss/tribology/README.md

     DOI:  10.5281/zenodo.1117727

-The suggested format for citations is:
+The suggested citation format is:

     [List of contributors] et al., Tribology -- A Python Package for Tribology Research and Education, version v[x.x.x] ([date]). doi: [DOI]